 It’s critical for real estate investors to understand Net asset value ("NAV") and how it's calculated.
 NAV helps investors track changes in the value of the asset from its initial purchase price.
 Unfortunately, it isn't commonplace for real estate fund managers to clearly disclose this - Jasper plans to lead the way in this area.

 We calculate the NAV of our funds at the end of each month.
 To determine the NAV, we take into account:

-the most recent third-party evaluation of the value of properties within the fund
+the most recent third-party valuation of the value of properties within the fund

 available cash on hand and any other current assets